Ludium-Official/road-to-dubai/CosmWasm Basics/02_cosmwasm_basic.md

 ) -> Result<Response, ContractError> { }
 ```

-It is possible to read and write the state and query the state of the module through 'DepsMut'.
+It is possible to read and write the state and query the state of the module through `DepsMut`.
 It returns Ok (Response) or Err (ContractEr) when the task is completed.
 If the message is successful, the Response object is parsed and processed.
 However, if an error is returned, it is delivered to the SDK module as a string, leading to a rollback of the entire transaction of the block.
-If successful, the Response object is returned and recorded as an event (./23_message_and_event.md).
+If successful, the [Response object is returned and recorded as an event](./23_message_and_event.md).

 #### Message Dispatch
 If a function with a cross-contract call is executed, a message dispatch is made.
-CosmWasm Contract returns ['CosmosMsg' (./05_message.md#1-cosmmsg) to call other contracts or move tokens.
-If a contract returns two messages, M1 and M2, it is parsed and executed as the contract's authority in 'x/wasm':
+CosmWasm Contract returns [`CosmosMsg`](./05_message.md#1-cosmmsg) to call other contracts or move tokens.
+If a contract returns two messages, M1 and M2, it is parsed and executed as the contract's authority in `x/wasm`:
 - Upon success, the event is released and the returned message is processed.
 - In the event of an error, the entire transaction is rolled back.